-An alcohol problem exists when there is a disruption in consuming alcohol that causes physical, psychological, social consequences as a result of drinking an alcoholic beverage.
+An alcohol problem exists when there is a disruption in consuming alcohol that causes physical, psychological, and social consequences as a result of drinking an alcoholic beverage.
 There are hundreds if not thousands of potential alcohol-related problems.
 Alcohol is a legal substance for those over the age of 21-years of age in the United States.
 However, 217 million people aged 12 or older have used alcohol in their lifetime.
 Alcohol is a legal substance that is frequently used in social situations by people that consume it occasionally and experience no adverse effects.
 However, for all those that do not experience adverse effects, there are millions of people that do become addicted to the substance.
 Alcohol is considered a drug, even though in our society it’s not regulated the same as other drugs.
-For those that do become addicted to alcohol they often experience potential health and social consequence and will need treatment to stop drinking alcohol.
+Those that do become addicted to alcohol often experience potential health and social consequence and will need treatment to stop drinking alcohol.
 Alcohol rehab programs are the single most effective way to help someone who has become addicted to alcohol.

 People who become addicted to alcohol usually develop alcohol-related problems and begin to misuse alcohol before they develop an alcohol use disorder.
 There is great emphasis placed on trying to prevent alcohol misuse before it develops into an alcohol use disorder.
 Individuals that use alcohol regularly several times per week are at the highest risk of developing alcohol-related problems.
 The frequency of usage of alcohol will be a factor in how fast a person develops an alcohol problem.
 Many individuals will find themselves drinking during the day, while others may begin to use the substance alone rather than with their friends.
 Once alcohol misuse increases an individual may begin to manipulate their emotions; to experience the pleasure that alcohol produces.
 Then slowly a person may begin to drink alcohol to cope with stress and uncomfortable feelings such as pain, guilt, anxiety, and sadness; and to overcome feelings of inadequacy.
-Once this begins to happen a person may begin to move from misusing the substance to alcohol addiction.
+Once this process begins a person may begin to move from misusing the substance to developing alcohol addiction.

 Alcohol Misuse Behavioral Indicators